China Girl (1942 film): Plot

 When he brings Fifi back to his room, Haoli is there waiting for him.
 He promptly drops Fifi, only to learn from Haoli that Fifi and Bull are Japanese agents, and, by association, Johnny is suspected of being one too.
 Johnny realizes that he has been played by the pair, but tricks them into replacing the camera equipment he needs to photograph the Burma Road - this time for a big payday from the Western press.
 He then tells them to get out of Mandalay or he will turn them in as Japanese agents.

 Johnny stays in Mandalay, waiting to be flown over the Burma Road by his pal Shorty by tagging along on one of his solo reconnaissance flights.
 He meets with Haoli again and over a week of courting falls in love with her.
 However, just that fast she is gone with her father to Kunming, at the far end of the Burma Road.
 The shock sends Johnny on a bender.

-Bull reports back to his Japanese commander, and is ordered to retrieve the document Johnny accidentally had taken, evidently containing military plans for an upcoming campaign against the Burma Road.
-When Johnny wakes up in his hotel after his night out drinking Fifi is there to warn him that Bull is coming for him.
+Bull reports back to his Japanese commander and is ordered to retrieve the document Johnny accidentally had taken, evidently containing military plans for an upcoming campaign against the Burma Road.
+When Johnny wakes up in his hotel after his night out drinking, Fifi is there to warn him that Bull is coming for him.
 She has fallen in love with him and wants him to run away with her.
 She tells him that Kunming will be bombed by the Japanese shortly, which instead only sends Johnny racing there after Haoli.

-He flies there with Shorty, arriving immediately after a terrible air raid, which killed her father.
-Johnny helps save some children that were trapped in the toppled building.
+He flies there with Shorty, arriving immediately after a terrible air raid which killed her father.
+Johnny helps save some children who were trapped in a toppled building.
 During the rescue, Haoli is also killed, sending Johnny mad with grief.
-He rushes up to the top of a building, mans a machine gun, and downs a harrying Japanese fighter, belatedly beginning his personal war with the Japanese.
+He rushes up to the top of a building, mans a machine gun, and downs a Japanese fighter.